Pro Mobile Conference 2015

 The final session of the Conference was left to Jeremy Nicholas a writer and broadcaster with a razor sharp wit and a wealth of experience working for the BBC.
 His keynote seminar looked at the science of humour and how delegates could use comedy to improve their performance as a DJ.
 Engaging the audience with a few well-executed wisecracks about some of the delegates choice in football team, Jeremys dry sense of humour went down incredibly well.
 The broadcaster and commentator offered tips on writing funny lines, telling stories rather than jokes and effectively using running gags.
 But perhaps the most important guidance he gave DJs was Dont be a clown, be a wit!

 Jeremy also advised delegates to find their own style and even got some DJs up on stage to tell their best jokes, making the final session of the Conference one that was side-splittingly funny but filled with vital nuggets of advice.

 The final seminar certainly left Hampshire-based wedding DJ Carl Hirst satisfied.
 Its my third time, and this year has probably topped it all off, he said.
 Especially the last speaker, Jeremy he was just absolutely brilliant.
 Hes an idol, what with watching sport, and its good to meet the people that you hear all the time and get hints and tips from a true professional.

-The full article can be found in Pro Mobile Issue 71, Pages 22-26.
+The full review can be found in Pro Mobile Issue 71, Pages 22-26.